 Orientdoll Vampire Il

 This doll had just been modified in the head area.
 His nose, cheeks and lips had been heavily modified and not particularly well either.
 He also had sideburns glued to his head.
 The face-up was dirty.
 I continued to modify until the job looked proper again, then gave him a new face-up.
 He turned out really cute!
+He was sold.

 Nanuri 07

 This head had poorly done eye openings and two carved in scars.
 One crosses the left eye, and the other came from the left corner of the lips.
 I opened the eyes much wider, so that he was able to suit 18mm very nicely.
 Then I carved in another scar coming from the right corner of his lips to finish out the deadly Sicilian scar.
+Afterwards he was sold.

 Lady Saiyuki Handcast Ted